-Seminars – These relatively small groups are used for subjects where the lecture material is examined in more detail, and theoretical concepts are analysed and applied in specific contexts.
-Seminars provide students with an opportunity for discussion, argument and the development of presentational skills.
+Seminars – In these relatively small groups you will examine the lecture material in more detail, and theoretical concepts are analysed and applied in specific contexts.
+Seminars provide students with an opportunity for discussion, debate and the development of presentational skills.

 One-to-one – You will get one-to-one supervision on your final year dissertation and at all levels you will have a personal tutor who is available to discuss personal and academic problems.
 If you go on placement, you will also be allocated a work placement tutor who will ensure your progress and provide further support if you need it.

-Private study – Real learning requires active involvement by you.
-Lecturers and seminar leaders can provide guidance and help but you must develop the ability to organise your studies.
-During your first months at Brunel, you are given help and advice designed to encourage you to become an ‘independent learner’, capable of managing your work effectively.
+Private study – The bulk of every student’s work will undoubtedly consist of private study.
+On average this should absorb approximately 25 to 30 hours of your life each week.
+During your initial months at Brunel, you are given help and advice designed to encourage you to become an ‘independent learner’, capable of managing your work effectively and organising your studies.

-External visits – Wherever possible we aim to introduce students to the benefits which stem from observing politics in action and from the personal experience of other political systems and ideas.
-You will visit important political sites in the UK (the University is a short distance from parliament), and depending on the options you select, may visit overseas.
+External visits – Wherever possible we aim to introduce students to the benefits of observing politics in action and from the personal experience of other political systems and ideas.
+You will visit important political sites in the UK (such as the Houses of Parliament) and depending on the options you select, may visit overseas.